codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 ### grabCookie

-Gets a cookie object by name
+Gets a cookie object by name.
+If none provided gets all cookies.
 Resumes test execution, so **should be used inside async with `await`** operator.

 ```js